jdbctemplatemapper/jdbctemplatemapper/README.md

 **@Version**

 This annotation is used for optimistic locking.
 It has to be of type Integer.
 Will be set to 1 when record is created and will incremented on updates.
-If the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with this to map to a different column name.
+On updates if the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with this to map to a different column name.

 **@CreatedOn**